apache/hadoop/hadoop-common-project/hadoop-auth/src/site/markdown/Configuration.md

 *   `[PREFIX.]type`: the authentication type keyword (`simple` or \
     `kerberos`) or a Authentication handler implementation.

-*   `[PREFIX.]signature.secret`: When `signer.secret.provider` is set to
+*   `[PREFIX.]signature.secret.file`: When `signer.secret.provider` is set to
-    `string` or not specified, this is the value for the secret used to sign the HTTP cookie.
+    `file`, this is the location of file including the secret used to sign the HTTP cookie.

 *   `[PREFIX.]token.validity`: The validity -in seconds- of the generated authentication token.
-The default value is `3600` seconds.
+The default value is `36000` seconds.
 This is also used for the rollover interval when `signer.secret.provider` is set to `random` or `zookeeper`.